zhafen/cc/README.md

 # cc
 An exploratory project to map out concept space using papers as data.

+concept.py features include...
+    * A function for identifying unique concepts, including accounting for mispellings (but not for words that are too short, and therefore can turn into too many other words)

 Publication class features include...
 * Import of data from BibTex files using [bibtexparser](https://github.com/sciunto-org/python-bibtexparser).
 * Import of ADS data using [the ads Python package](https://ads.readthedocs.io/en/latest/#the-ads-python-package).
 This includes...